AI for Work and Life

 Healthcare Leaders celebrated its 10th anniversary last year.
 Back in 2014, we were a small handful of acquaintances, some of whom had experienced position eliminations, were transitioning out of the military, or just plain looking for new and better opportunities.
 We were meeting twice a month, early in the morning, at a coffee shop on 281 trying to help each other make connections and identify opportunities.
 Over the course of a few months, we developed a little email following of two or three dozen people, many of whom had never been to our meetings.
 “We’d love to attend,” they would tell us, “but can’t make mornings, can you do something in the evening?”

 Over the years, we’ve had a lot of great sponsors, venues and speakers for our special events.
 As most of our regular attendees know, for many years we were at the Sustenio Restaurant at the Eilan Hotel.
-They were great and gracious hosts, but, sadly, we outgrew the space they could offer, and we set off exploring other locals.
-Our very first special event sponsor was the South Texas & Surgical Hospital for a luncheon hosted by the Bexar County Medical Society.
+They were great and gracious hosts, but, sadly, we outgrew the space they could offer and set off exploring other locales.
+Our very first special event sponsor was the South Texas Spine & Surgical Hospital for a luncheon hosted by the Bexar County Medical Society.

 Although we began as a small group helping each other with job leads, over the years we have probably been more prolific in connecting people with new clients and new business.
 However, helping people connect with someone who can point them to a new job remains near and dear to our hearts and we are delighted if we can offer help in what can be a very trying and stressful time.
 We are dedicated to fostering business connections, and our goal is to do this in an atmosphere of community and familial support.